-Palindrome Program in C Using Functions and Pointers
+Palindrome Program in C with Functions and Pointers

 Introduction

-In this blog post, we will explore the concept of palindromes and discuss how to write a C program to check whether a given string is a palindrome using functions and pointers.
-Palindromes are sequences of characters that read the same forward as backward.
-We’ll delve into the algorithm for palindrome checking, provide step-by-step explanations, present C code using functions and pointers, and include examples with outputs.
+In this blog post, we will analyze the notion of palindromes and explore how to write a C program to check whether a given string is a palindrome using functions and pointers.
+Palindromes are the words which can be spelled from both ends.
+In this article, we will look into the palindrome checking algorithm, give stepwise details on how it works, provide examples of C code with functions and pointers, as well as check outputs.

 Understanding Palindromes